Mitigating bias in charging decisions with automated race redaction.

 Prosecutors have nearly absolute discretion to charge or dismiss criminal cases.
 There is concern, however, that these high-stakes judgements may suffer from explicit or implicit racial bias, as with many other such actions in the criminal justice system.

 To reduce potential bias in charging decisions, we designed a new algorithm that automatically redacts race-related information from free-text case narratives.
-In a first-of-its-kind initiative, we deployed this algorithm at the San Francisco District Attorney’s Office to help prosecutors make race-blind charging decisions, where it is now being used to review incoming felony cases.
+In a first-of-its-kind initiative, we deployed this algorithm at the San Francisco District Attorney’s Office to help prosecutors make race-blind charging decisions on incoming felony cases.

-Our redaction algorithm is able to obscure race-related information close to the theoretical limit.
+Our analysis shows that the redaction algorithm is able to obscure race-related information close to the theoretical limit.
 For example, the redacted case files leak no more information about one’s race than one can infer from the alleged crime alone.
-We are working to expand to other jurisdictions in California in 2020, with an eye toward a wider open-source release of our tool.
+We are working to expand to other jurisdictions in California, with an eye toward a wider open-source release of our tool.

 A hypothetical example of our redaction algorithm obscuring information that could be used to infer an individual’s race.